antarcticrainforest/tintX/docs/source/index.rst

-The tracking algorithm is designed to track storm cells using `phase correlation <https://en.wikipedia.org/wiki/Phase_correlation>`_ between two consecutive time steps and an application of the `Hungarian Maximum Matching Algorithm
+The tracking algorithm is designed to track storm cells using `phase correlation <https://en.wikipedia.org/wiki/Phase_correlation>`_ between two consecutive time steps which is followed by an application of the `Hungarian Maximum Matching Algorithm
 <https://en.wikipedia.org/wiki/Hungarian_algorithm>`_
-to identify cells that are connected in time and space.
+to identify cells that are connected in time.
 The algorithm assigns every identified storm cell a unique identifier (uid).
 The Hungarian Matching Algorithm decides whether a new uid (a new storm cell appears or splits from another system) or an existing uid